Part-II-Computational-Physics/Lenia-jxkc2/README.md

 2. Basic Principles of Cellular Automata
 3. The Classics of Cellular Automata
 4. Bridging into Lenia from the Classics
-5. Building our Variations of Lenia
+5. Building our Variations of Lenia - Smoothlife
-6. Reflecting upon our Lenia Implementations and exploring new phenomena with Lenia
+6. Building our Variations of Lenia - Gray Scott Model
 7. Conclusion

 *Note: References are inserted in the form of hyperlinks for the specific words/phrases in this report write-up, instead of having a separate reference section*